ftorning/github-cheatsheet/README.md

 ## A couple of notes

-Once you have created a local repository in a local directory, you must be in that directory to make any changes (pull, push add, etc)
+Once you have created a local repository in a directory, you must be in that directory to make any changes (pull, push add, etc)

 You will sometimes here Git and Github used interchangeably, but they are completely different things: